Equity Plan Communications: The Power of Virtual Panel Discussions

 The importance of two-way communication

-To help employees better understand the benefits of your equity plan and eradicate any concerns or misconceptions, it’s important to give them a platform to ask questions.
+To help employees better understand the benefits of your equity plan and minimize any concerns or misconceptions, it’s important to give them a platform to ask questions.
 That’s why every virtual panel discussion should leave plenty of time at the end for a Q&A session.

 Sometimes, however, employees may need a little prompting before they feel comfortable speaking up on their own.
 To get things started, consider asking the following questions from your audience: